triska/clpz/README.md

 programming with reasoning over specialised domains.

 In the case of CLP(ℤ), the domain is the set of **integers**.
-CLP(ℤ) is a generalisation of CLP(FD), which already ships with SICStus&nbsp;Prolog.
+CLP(ℤ) is a generalisation of CLP(FD) as provided by SICStus&nbsp;Prolog.

 CLP(ℤ) constraints like `(#=)/2`, `(#\=)/2`, and `(#<)/2` are meant
 to be used as pure alternatives for lower-level arithmetic primitives